Rate-distortion Theory with Lower Semi-continuous Distortion on Noncompact Alphabets: Abstract

 \section{Abstract}

-In this paper, we study rate-distortion theory for general sources with an emphasis on the existence of optimal reconstruction distributions.
-Classical existence results rely on compactness assumptions with continuous distortion that are often violated in general settings.
-By introducing the concentration-compactness principle into the analysis of the rate-distortion functional, we establish the existence of optimal reconstructions under mild coercivity and lower semi-continuity conditions on the distortion function.
-Our results provide a unified and transparent existence theorem for rate-distortion problems with lower semi-continuous distortion.
+In this paper, we study rate-distortion theory for general sources with an emphasis on the existence of optimal reconstruction distributions on noncompact alphabets.
+Classical attainability results typically rely on compactness of the reproduction alphabet together with continuity of the distortion function, which may fail in many noncompact settings.
+We identify two complementary existence mechanisms under lower semi-continuity on locally compact Polish alphabets.
+For bounded distortions, we prove that the rate-distortion infimum is attained via the one-point compactification argument.
+For unbounded coercive distortions, we establish existence via concentration-compactness.
+We also give several counterexamples showing that our attainability results are close to sharp.
+Our results provide a unified and transparent existence theorem for rate-distortion problems with lower semi-continuous distortions.